 Updating your living space doesn’t have to cost a lot of money.
 You may be surprised at how little you need to spend to make your home feel newer and fresher.
 With minimal effort, you can come home to what feels like a new place and enjoy what you have even more.

 Most of our suggestions take a little work, so make sure you have a decent screwdriver, effective cleaning products, and a ladder handy to get the job done.
 We highly recommend investing in a cordless power drill.
 It makes hanging pictures, putting together furniture, and replacing hardware so much easier than a manual screwdriver.
 Make sure you have a set of drills and tips to go with it, and you can conquer nearly every small project in your home.
+Now let’s take a look at a few decorating tips for home interiors.
 Ready?
 Here we go.

 It may not seem that way, but changing your cabinet hardware can have a transformative impact on your kitchen.
 You can add color, style, and great design by choosing new knobs and pulls, and if you’re feeling ambitious, you can switch the hinges, as well.

 There are more varieties and designs to pick from than ever, and with materials like natural agate stone, painted ceramic, wood, and even LEGO®-type knobs, you can have fun with your new kitchen’s look.
-If you decide to upgrade your cabinet hinges, make sure you seek out proper instructions, so you have no headaches afterward.
+If you decide to upgrade your cabinet hinges, make sure you seek out proper instructions, so you have no headaches afterward; SFGate shows you how.

 You use them every day, you look at them but don’t see them, and they are integral to your home: Light switches and electrical outlets.
 If your home is new, they may all match, but you may want a more personal touch.
 If your home is old, they all may not all match from being individually replaced over the years.